hsnaydd/credit-card-example/README.md

 # Credit Card Example
-A credit card example made using Revetjs.
+This is an example of credit card made by using Rivets Js.
 It has data binding and animation.

 [Example](https://hsnaydd.github.io/credit-card-example/)